 By the beginning of the twentieth century, thousands of buildings, public squares, streets and gardens all over the country were adorned with the lively and colourful azulejo and many tiled façades dating from the nineteenth century still remain intact.

 The azulejo, both mass-produced and hand-painted, retained its popularity well into the twentieth century.
 Tiled advertising panels were introduced and the eighteenth century tile painting tradition was revived to decorate railway stations and indoor markets all over the country.
 Some of the most beautiful examples depicting landscapes and scenes from rural life can be seen at Vilar Formoso station in central Portugal and Vila Franca de Xira market north-east of Lisbon.

-Today, at the Museu Nacional do Azulejo in Lisbon (National Tile Museum, indicated on the map below), a unique collection of tiles spanning more than five centuries is constantly being updated and enlarged.
+Today, at the Museu Nacional do Azulejo in Lisbon (National Tile Museum, indicated on the Google map below), a unique collection of tiles spanning more than five centuries is constantly being updated and enlarged.
 Housed within the magnificent sixteenth century Madre de Deus Convent, the collection continues to fascinate the thousands of people who visit the museum every year.